 - See the Great Wall + The Ocean

 Sanya is a great place to visit because there are tons of options of things to do.
 If you want to lay on the beach all day, go for it.
 The white sand will be there for you!
-If you want to explore the city, then get to it!
+Want to head out for a little spa day?
+You can do that.
 There are really great restaurants you'll want to visit and cute little shops to see.
-You can go parasailing and dance the night away with the live bands.
 Looking for some hikes?
 You've got that option, too.

 Here are our other Sanya tips (like where to stay and what to do).